-KUKA Group's opportunities and risk-related controlling process ensures that the company's managers take both opportunities and risks into consideration.
+KUKA Group's opportunity and risk-related controlling process ensures that the company's managers take both opportunities and risks into consideration.
 The Group's risk exposure, based upon evaluating operating risks according to the procedure outlined in the "Basic principles" section, is described below.
 The report includes the aggregated expected risk value, which is calculated on the basis of the various weighted scenarios and their respective likelihood of occurrence.

-In order to reduce the complexity of the presentation in the annual reports of previous years and also to increase transparency, the aggregated expected risk values are given for all risks managed and quantified in the Group.
-Below you will find a quantification of the risks managed at Group level as well as the operating risks of the divisions.
+The aggregated expected risk values of all risks managed and quantified in the Group are reported.
+The following section quantifies the risks managed at Group level as well as the operating risks of the divisions.